 The first pitbull arrived in my city in the mid 1980’s.
-The owner wanted to have a breed with a reputation; this dog did not live up to that reputation.
+The owner wanted to have a breed with a reputation; this dog did not live up to that reputation’ it was a very friendly dog.
 The original desire to own a pitbull was for owners to claim that their dog was the meanest on the block.
 For that reason, breeders began breeding dangerous characteristics into the breed.
 Clearly, the breed was attracted to the worst pet owners.

 Pitbulls are not necessarily a bad breed, they just require an unusually responsible pet owner.
 As pet owners have become increasingly lazy, finding a good owner for a pitbull is problematic.
 It is not a breed that you can just take to the dog park and turn loose; as with any powerful breed they require constant oversight.